recitative/WebRaider/README.md

 # WebRaider

 > [!WARNING]
 > The author is not responsible for your actions.
-This program is intended for educational purposes only and should be used by professionals.
+The program was developed only for professionals.
+The program itself is intended for educational purposes only.

 WebRaider is a powerful tool for load testing websites.
 It allows users to simulate multiple requests to a target site to evaluate its performance under stress and understand how it behaves under heavy traffic conditions.